Strategic Roadmaps (Roadmunk)

 1. From your browser, click into the Settings menu in the top-right corner.

-2. In the list of options, click into Preferences to load the browser preferences window.
+2. In the list of options, click Settings to load the browser settings window.

 3. In the left-hand menu, click into Privacy & Security and scroll down on this page to find the Cookies and Site Data section.